Federal Perkins & Institutional Loans

 What if I default on my Federal Perkins Loan?
 Can the default be removed?

-You may contact the Loan Office and request to rehabilitate your Federal Perkins Loan.
-In order to complete Rehabilitation, you must sign an agreement with the Loan Office and make nine on-time monthly payments.
-The monthly payment amount will be calculated by the Loan Office and will be indicated on your Rehabilitation Agreement.
+You may contact our team and request to rehabilitate your Federal Perkins Loan.
+In order to complete Rehabilitation, you must sign an agreement and make nine on-time monthly payments.
+The monthly payment amount will be calculated and will be indicated on your Rehabilitation Agreement.
 NOTE: You may only complete Rehabilitation one time.

 The benefits of completing loan rehabilitation are: